 CHEMICAL STABILITY: Stable under normal circumstances of use and handling.
-Methylethyl Ketoxime may be generated during curing.
+Methylethyl Ketoxime is generated during curing.
 CONDITIONS TO AVOID: Avoid contact with incompatible chemicals and exposure to extreme temperatures.

-INCOMPATIBLE MATERIALS: This product is not compatible with strong acids and oxidizers and may have some incompatibility with aluminum, ammonium salts and mercury/hydrogen mixtures.
+INCOMPATIBLE MATERIALS: This product is not compatible with strong acids and oxidizers and may have some compatibility with aluminum, ammonium salts and mercury/hydrogen mixtures.